 What are the terms of the loan or grant?

-Question: How do I know if I am eligible for the program?
-Answer: Eligibility is determined by income and current housing situation.
+How do I know if I am eligible for the program?

-Question: What are the income limits?
-Answer: Applicants must earn less than 50% of the area median income for your county of residence.
-That's a number that is determined by the Federal Government and changes from year to year.
-(Call and we will let you know the current limits for your county)
+Applicants must earn less than 50% of the area median income for your county of residence.
+That number is determined by the Federal Government and changes from year to year.
+(Call, and we will let you know the current limits for your county)